Fish-o/FishyBotFramework/README.md

   name: "ping",               // Name of the command
   bot_needed: false,          // If the bot user is required to be in the guild
                               // Needed for `Interaction.channel.send()` for example
+  user_perms: [],             // An array of permissions the user needs to run the command
   interaction_options: {      // Discord interaction options
                               // https://discord.com/developers/docs/interactions/slash-commands#create-global-application-command-json-params
     name: "ping",